X Men Logo

 X Men LogoX Men Logo PNG

-The X Men logo embeds the idea of prohibition, protest, fear, and violent emotions.
+The X-Men logo embodies the themes of prohibition, protest, fear, and violent emotions.
 There is too much difference between representatives of both worlds.
 Therefore, between them, there is a door that excludes information leakage.
 The emblem is relentless: people are not allowed to know about mutants.

 X Men: Brand Overview